 Then, I saved a bunch of options, while keeping in mind my criteria and how I stack-ranked my priorities.
 I bookmarked some that were more expensive but in better condition, some that needed love but had potential, and others that were a little off from what I wanted, but interesting nonetheless to keep an eye on.

 It took me about 6 weeks to find the one I wanted, at the price I wanted, in the condition I wanted.
-But, I still had to compromise on some things, which I’ll share a little later.
+That’s usually how it goes with vintage luxury.
+I still had to compromise on some things, which I’ll share a little later.

 How to Avoid Buying Fake Designer Bags